adilmulla330-boop/-factory-brain-ai/README.md

 📜 License

-This project is intended for educational, research, and innovation purposes.
+This project is intended for educational, research, and innovation purpose

-⸻

 “Transforming Industrial Knowledge into Intelligent Action.”